Museology: Development of the field

 The development of museology in Europe coincided with the emergence of early collectors and cabinets of curiosity in the 16th, 17th, and 18th centuries.
 In particular, during the Age of Enlightenment, anthropologists, naturalists, and hobbyist collectors encouraged the growth of public museums that displayed natural history and ethnographic objects and art in North America and Europe.
 In the 18th and 19th centuries, European powers' colonization of overseas lands was accompanied by the development of the disciplines of natural history and ethnography, and the rise of private and institutional collection building.
 In many cases museums became the holding places for collections that were acquired through colonial conquests, which positioned museums as key institutions in Western European colonial projects.

 In the 19th century, European museology focused on framing museums as institutions that would educate and "civilize" the general public.
 Museums typically served nationalist interests, and their primary purpose was often to celebrate the state, country, or colonial power.
 Though World's fairs, such as The Great Exhibition of 1851 in London or the Chicago World's Fair, were temporary, they were the first examples of large-scale exhibition spaces dedicated to nationalist agendas; hence, both Britain and America wanted to assert themselves as leaders in science and industry.
 In some cases world's fairs became the basis for museums.
 For instance, the Field Museum in Chicago grew out of the 1893 World's Columbian Exposition.

+The term museology is thought to have been first used in 1869 in the first volume of "Praxis der Naturgeschichte" (1869–1882) by Philipp Leopold Martin.
 In the European context, the first academic journal on museology was the Zeitschrift für Museologie und Antiquitätenkunde sowie verwandte Wissenschaften (Journal for museology and antiquarianism as well as related sciences, 1878–1885) founded and edited by Dr Johann Georg Theodor Graesse (1814–1885), director of Dresden Porcelain Collection at the time.
 The journal was published twice a month from 1878 to 1885, and ended when the founding editor died.
-The Zeitschrift für Museologie was followed by the second German journal on museology, Museumskunde (since 1905), which has was founded in Dresden by Dr Karl Koetschau (1868–1949), director of the Dresden History Museum at the time.
+The Zeitschrift für Museologie was followed by the second German journal on museology, Museumskunde (since 1905), which was founded in Dresden by Dr Karl Koetschau (1868–1949), director of the Dresden History Museum at the time.
 Since 1917, the journal Museumskunde has become the official periodical of the Deutscher Museumsbund e.V.
 (German Museums Association, since 1917).